-- 1. Be appointed annually by the Board Chairperson and shall consist of three or more members, one of whom shall be designated as the Chairperson of the committee. - 2.
-Review and reassess the adequacy of the Board's Audit Policy at least once annually and recommend any changes to the Board. - 3.
+- 1. Be appointed annually by the Board Chairperson and shall consist of three or more members, one of whom shall be designated as the Chairperson of the committee. - Review and reassess the adequacy of the Board's Audit Committee Charter and Board policies B-2 Attachment G - Audit Committee, B-28 - Audit Policy, B-29 - Statement on Ethics, B-34 - Record Retention and Destruction Policy, and B-37 - Safeguarding Member Information, at least once annually and recommend any changes to the Board. - 3.
 If the Committee deems it necessary or appropriate to arrange for the assistance of independent legal, accounting or other advisors, the Committee Chairperson shall bring the request to the Board in executive session. - 4.
-Ensure the independence of the independent accountant and Risk & Compliance Executive in accordance with the guidelines in the Audit Committee Charter. - 5.
+Ensure the independence of the independent accountant and Managed Security Service Provider in accordance with the guidelines in the Audit Committee Charter. - 5.
 After the completion of the annual audit, or as needed throughout the year, discuss with management and the independent accountants the financial statements and related footnotes, significant findings and recommendations, significant difficulties or disputes with management, or other issues that may be of significance. - 6.
-Review Enterprise Risk Management, Cyber Security and Information Systems Security reporting as presented by the Risk & Compliance Executive and take action as appropriate. - 7.
-The Audit Committee will review this policy and the Audit Committee Charter at least once annually, and recommend appropriate modification.
+Review Enterprise Risk Management, Cyber Security and Information Systems Security reporting as presented by the VP Financial Services/CFO, the Managed Security Service Provider and the CIO and take action as appropriate.